 The abandoned buildings at the pinnacle of the pass were once a border post between the Cham territory and the rest of the country.
-The gateway dates back to the First French Indochine War when the lookouts were built to provide early warning of invasion, thus keeping the French-held city of Da Nang safe.
+The gateway dates back to the First French Indochinese War when the lookouts were built to provide early warning of invasion, thus keeping the French-held city of Da Nang safe.
 When the French left, the buildings were left to decay.

 Today, as I climb the remnants of a brick staircase, through the arch of the main gate, I admire the architectural engineering, which had been obviously built to withstand the ravages of climate and war.
 I walk along flat concrete roof of a bunker, and enter the second floor of the lookout.
 Emerging, I can see a newly married couple standing on the circular roof of a deserted water tower.
 Looking like a cake topper, they stand and pose for the the barrage of photographers, including dozens of amateurs with their iPhones.
 Without warning, mist swirls in from the mountains, obliterating everything but the couple standing on the tower.
-I am in awe of the lengths that people go to to get the 'perfect' wedding photo, and I applaud the tenacity of this couple, who have had to climb a ladder to reach this impossible perch.
+I am in awe of the lengths that people go to to get the 'perfect' wedding photo, and I applaud the tenacity of this couple, who have had to climb a ladder to reach this impossible perch, in full bridal attire.

 Our next stop is a fishing village.
 A sandbar, only visible at low tide, extends out into the water.
 We walk along the sand and watch as a boat comes in, piled with crusted circles.
 A lady jumps out, collects armfuls of the large rings, drops them at a tent and makes several trips to and fro, gradually emptying the boat.
 On closer inspection, we realise that they are old bicycle or thin motorcycle tyres encrusted with oysters.
 A group of people squat under the shade of a large umbrella, expertly cleaning the tyres.
 The oysters are pushed into a pile, awaiting shucking, whilst the cleaned tyres are piled to one side.
-A little further up the road, as our car runs over small piles of tyres strategically placed in the middle of the road, I realise we are inadvertently assisting in the cleaning of remaining debris, rendering them ready to be reused in the oyster farms.
-I cannot, but admire the Vietnamese for their ingenuity as they work to improve their lives.
+A little further up the road, as our car runs over small piles of tyres strategically placed in the middle of the road, I realise we are inadvertently assisting in the cleaning of remaining debris, readying them to be reused in the oyster farms.
+I can only admire the Vietnamese for their ingenuity as they work to improve their lives.

 A high staircase looms in front of us as I pay the meagre admission cost.
 Climbing the steep staircase doesn't provide any indication of what is beyond.
 The Khai Dinh tomb is the resting place of the twelfth emperor of the Nguyen Dynasty.
 Built between 1920 and 1931, it is a blend of Eastern and Western architecture and the multiple levels are built into the side of the mountain, joined by a series of staircases, adorned with dragons.
 A courtyard onto which a number of concrete warriors stand 'guard' on either side of an elaborate concrete stele and pagoda is a mere prelude to the main attraction.
 At the highest level is a large building, the last resting place of Emperor Khai Dinh.